 There are so many different types of goat cheese sold in cheese shops that it's impossible to keep track of them all.
 You will, however, find that they all fall into several categories:

-- Fresh Goat Cheese: Also called chevre (the French word for goat) covers any type of goat's milk cheese that is soft and often spreadable.
-It can be sold loose in containers or in various shapes such as logs, pucks (rounds), etc. In cheese shops look for Chevrot, Petit Billy, and Bucheron.
+Also called chèvre (the French word for goat).
+Fresh goat cheese covers any type of goat's milk cheese that is soft and often spreadable.
+It can be sold loose in containers or in various shapes such as logs and round pucks.
+In cheese shops, look for Chevrot, Petit Billy, and Bûcheron.

-- Ash-Covered Goat Cheese: A sub-category of fresh goat cheese.
+A subcategory of fresh goat cheese.
 Ash-covered goat cheese has a thin bluish-gray rind made of ash.
 This rind both protects the cheese and gives it visual appeal.
-In cheese shops look for Selles-sur-Cher, Sainte-Maure de Touraine, and Acapella.
+In cheese shops, look for Selles-sur-Cher, Sainte-Maure de Touraine, and Acapella.
 One type of popular goat cheese, Humboldt Fog, has a line of ash through the middle of the cheese.

-- Aged Goat Cheese: Any type of goat cheese that has been aged until it has a semi-hard or hard texture.
+Any type of goat cheese that has been aged until it has a semihard or hard texture.
 In many cases, aged goat cheese has a less tangy, "goaty" flavor.
-Instead, the flavor ranges from nutty to sweet or sharp.
-In cheese shops look for goat's milk gouda, garrotxa, and Drunken Goat.
+The flavor ranges from nutty to sweet to sharp.
+In cheese shops, look for goat's milk Gouda, Garrotxa, and Drunken Goat.